Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 - [x] When any of the above mentioned json strings is not locally stored, it will be downloaded and stored locally

+#### R9 Language selection

+User Story:
+As a user of the medical device classifier application, I want to be informed about the possibility of translation errors in the French and German versions of the content.
+I want the application to provide a sticky note notification that allows me to switch to the English version if I prefer or continue using the French or German versions.
+Additionally, I want the flexibility to change the language at any time, even if I initially choose to stay with the French or German content.

+- [ ] When I open the medical device classifier application, a sticky note with a notification is displayed prominently on the screen.
+- [ ] The sticky note contains a message that informs me about the possibility of translation errors in the French and German content.
+The message should be clear and concise, stating that the content is translated and may not be completely accurate.
+- [ ] The sticky note provides two options:
+  Option 1: "Switch to English" – Clicking this option should immediately switch the application's language to English.
+  Option 2: "Continue in French/German" – Clicking this option should dismiss the sticky note and allow me to continue using the application in the selected language (French or German).
+- [ ] Regardless of my initial choice (switching to English or continuing in French/German), I should have the ability to change the language at any time during my interaction with the application.
+- [ ] There should be a language settings menu or button within the application's user interface that allows me to easily switch between English, French, and German as needed.
+- [ ] After switching the language, the application's content, including labels, descriptions, and instructions, should update to the selected language.
+- [ ] The sticky note should only be displayed the first time I open the application or until I make a language selection.
+It should not appear in subsequent sessions unless I reset the language preference.
+- [ ] The language switching functionality should be intuitive and user-friendly, ensuring that I can easily find and use it whenever I need to change the language.

 ### Quality Goals

 | Goal          | Description                                                                |